 The Virzen advertises itself as a gaming monitor, and with its wall-mounting capability and robust sound, it is a pretty great option.
 But that sound also comes in very handy for those now-ubiquitous Zoom and Slack meetings, as does the clear 1920×1080 HD resolution.
 It stands easily like an iPad case, and is just as easily picked up and moved when you’re on the go (within the house, that is).

-With support for HDMU, USB Thunderbolt, and Type C hookups, the Virzen is equally amenable for Macs and PCs.
-It’s a lot of function, without leaving any obvious wants or needs.
-Covering all the bases for under $200 gets you the top overall nod.
+With support for HDMU, USB Thunderbolt, and Type C hookups, the Virzen is equally amenable for Macs, PCs and devices such as gaming consoles.
+It’s a lot of function without leaving any obvious wants or needs.
+Covering all the bases for under $200 makes this a worthy purchase.

 MOST INNOVATIVE PICK